DependencyWatcher/agent/README.md

 agent
 =====

-Agent that allows integration with DependencyWatcher service from local machine
+Agent allows integration with DependencyWatcher service from local machine